Toggle menu

 Voting aids for visually impaired or blind people

-• Large print notices - we display a large print copy of the ballot paper(s) in every polling station.
+• Large print notices - we display a large print copy of the ballot paper(s) in every polling station and the Presiding Officer has a copy on their desk.

 • Tactile voting device - every polling station has a tactile voting device which can be attached to the ballot paper.
 It has numbered flaps that cover each candidate or option on the ballot paper.
 The numbers are embossed in black and include braille markings.
 To cast a vote, the relevant flap should be lifted to enable the voter to make a mark against the desired candidate or option.
 The device is then be removed from the paper and the ballot paper can be put into the ballot box.